|133, Martha Van Rensselaer Hall|

 - How heterogeneous are the returns to college across institutions, and what is the best type of information that can be provided to prospective students to help them make the best choices?

 - What impact does federal financial aid have on college access, completion, and post-graduation outcomes (e.g., earnings, family formation, etc.)?
-How heterogeneous are these effects across institutions?

 |Current Public Engagement Activities:|

-- Currently, U.S. Treasury Department Expert.
+- 2016 U.S. Treasury Department Expert.
+Consultant on risk-sharing proposals for federal government.

 - Consultant to U.S. Department of Education on measures of College Quality and various financial aid policy proposals